Doctors Get New Clinical Guidelines for Managing Chronic Pain With Cannabis, Courtesy of Canadian Researchers

 THC is the cannabinoid responsible for the “high”; it’s important to note that THC-rich strains with 20% or more of the intoxicating cannabinoid are deemed to be “very strong,” with the highest THC level currently available resting at around 33%.

 If you are seeking a cannabis strain with tranquil and relaxing effects, THC could be your best friend.
-However, it’s essential to consider the potential side effects of high THC, which may or may not include coordination impairment, dry mouth, red eyes, reduced reactions, loss of memory, increased anxiety, and slower reaction times.
+However, it’s essential to consider the potential side effects of high THC, which may cause temporary coordination impairment, dry mouth, red eyes, reduced reactions, loss of memory, increased anxiety, and slower reaction times.
+These are usually dose-dependent and self-limited.

 When determining which cannabis strain is right for you, consider the chemotype.
 “Chemotype” is the word used to differentiate between cannabis varieties according to their chemical constituents.
-In simple terms, chemotype identifies a strain’s ratio of THC to CBD.
+In simple terms, chemotype identifies a strain’s ratio of THC to CBD or CBG.

 Beginners are advised to choose a low THC, high CBD strain to avoid intense psychoactive effects.
 There are hundreds of different marijuana strains to choose from, and if you’re lucky, you’ll find a dispensary that stocks a generous amount of the following recommended strains for beginners:

-This balanced strain (crossed with White Widow) has a CBD to THC ratio of 1:1, so you can get the best of both worlds without feeling too sedated.
+This balanced strain (crossed with White Widow) has a CBD-to-THC ratio of 1:1, so you can get the best of both worlds without feeling too sedated.
+This makes it a type II chemotype.
 Expect to feel euphoric, creative, motivated, and relaxed after consuming this strain, making it a popular choice for those with depression, insomnia, and muscle fatigue.

 Beginners tend to favor this strain for its anxiolytic, soothing, and pain-relieving effects.
-Cannatonic has a balanced CBD to THC ratio of 5:1, but some variations offer an equal mix of 1:1.
+Cannatonic has a CBD-to-THC ratio of 5:1 (type III chemotype), but some variations offer an equal mix of 1:1 (type II).
 Many cannabis users suffering from muscle spasms and migraines enjoy the uplifting effects of this strain.

 This sativa-dominant hybrid is a cross between Harlequin (another beginner’s favorite) and Sour Tsunami.
 Harle-Tsu usually contains 20–24% CBD and just 1% THC; the ratio rests at around 20:1.
+This CBD dominance makes it a type III chemotype.
 However, the cannabinoid content may vary depending on the season and the cultivator.

 Charlotte’s Web, named after Charlotte Figi, is a famous strain bred by the Stanley Brothers of Colorado.
-This high-CBD, low-THC strain has a CBD:THC ratio of 30:1 and is a popular choice to reduce inflammation, treat skin conditions, and enhance mental health.
+This high-CBD, low-THC strain has a uniquely high CBD:THC ratio of 30:1 and is a popular choice to reduce inflammation, treat skin conditions, and enhance mental health.
+It has the highest CBD-dominant ratio of any type III chemotype out there.

-You don’t have to be a heavy metal fan to rave about this CBD-dominant strain.
+You don’t have to be a heavy metal fan to rave about this CBD-dominant strain, another type III.
 It averages around 14% CBD and 1% THC, with a ratio of 20:1.
-Non-intoxicating, ACDC is renowned for pain relief and its ability to ease symptoms of anxiety and epilepsy.
+Very slightly intoxicating, ACDC is renowned for pain relief and its ability to ease symptoms of anxiety and epilepsy.

 Do you know that there are four main methods of cannabis consumption?
 They are inhalation, oral, sublingual, and topical.
 Administration choice has an effect on the bioavailability of cannabis compounds.